microsoft/EdgeML/tf/README.md

 ## Bonsai
 `edgeml.graph.Bonsai` implements the Bonsai prediction graph in tensorflow.
-Similar to ProtoNN, the three phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).
+Similar to ProtoNN, the three-phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).